 In 2005 Shelby County Probate Court judges nominated Scott to serve as the county’s first Public Administrator in the Probate Court, a position that he still holds.
 In that position, the Court entrusts him with administering probate cases that are often among the most difficult because of contentious litigation or problems created by a previous fiduciary.
 Scott lectures on aspects of probate law to community groups, as well as to lawyers in CLE seminars, and he serves as a substitute judge in Probate Court when requested by the probate judges.

 He was recently selected by his peers for inclusion in The Best Lawyers in America 2023 in the field of Trusts and Estates for the sixth year.
+He was also named the Best Lawyers 2021 Trusts and Estates “Lawyer of the Year” in Memphis.

 Scott balances his professional life with time spent as an avid runner, gardener, father, and husband.